sdd-workshop/2023/index.md

 ### <a class="anchor" name="submissions"> Submissions and Format </a>

-Authors are invited to submit manuscripts in English structured as short papers at a length of at most 2 pages of content, excluding references.
+Authors are invited to submit manuscripts in English structured as short papers at a length of at most 4 pages of content, excluding references.
 Short papers can be (1) position papers that describe issues related to the creation or use of defect datasets for software engineering research, (2) experience papers that describe best practices or challenges encountered when creating or using defects datasets, or (3) extended abstracts that describe work in progress, current challenges and/or opportunities in the area of defect datasets.
-Submissions must use the IEEE format.
+Submissions must conform to the [ESEC/FSE Format and Submission Guidelines](https://2023.esec-fse.org/track/fse-2023-research-papers).
 Papers not following these guidelines will be rejected without review.
 At least one author of an accepted paper must register for and attend the workshop.